circleci/circleci-docs/src-api/source/includes/_builds_and_jobs.md

   }
 ```

-**`POST` Request:** Triggers a job of the specified project, by branch, revision, or tag.
+**`POST` Request:** Triggers a pipeline of the specified project, by branch, revision, or tag.
 Workflows will be run or scheduled in the same way as when a webhook from source control is received.

 <aside class="notice">